Scientific Name: Spinacea oleracea

 The vitamin C, vitamin E, beta-carotene, manganese, zinc and selenium present in spinach all serve as powerful antioxidants that combat the onset of osteoporosis, atherosclerosis and high blood pressure.

 Spinach is a member of the well-known “leafy green” category of highly nutritious vegetables.
 It is packed with calcium and vitamin A. It also contains lutein, which helps prevent muscular degeneration and cataracts.
-You are reading this article at: loss of weight – spinach.
 As discussed before eating spinach helps prevent cancer, and is a rich source of folate which helps in preventing birth defects.
 Spinach juice let you pack your diet with extra nutrients.
 You can make a sweet combination by adding elements like fruits and almond milk, or by adding herbs, garlic and tomatoes.
 You can also blend spinach juice with a range of fruits, vegetables, soy and nut milks, herbs and spices to develop your own delicious recipes for health.

 Spinach is loaded with nutrients and vitamins.
 But overeating of spinach is associated with lots of adverse effects on your health.
 Most of the adverse effects associated with this leafy vegetable are due to its nutrient composition if consumed in large amounts.
 Spinach is high in oxalic acid, a chemical that can bind with iron and calcium and cause your body to absorb less of these important nutrients.
 You can suffer from some stomach disorders like gas, bloating and stomach cramps Individuals suffering from kidney stone should avoid the consumption of spinach.
-You are reading this article at: loss of weight – spinach.
 The vegetable is rich in purines which get converted into uric acid in the body.
 So it is better to avoid this vegetable in excess amount.
 You may also consult the doctor before adding it to your diet plan.